Gordonby/ACS-K8S-Lab-L200/README.md

 Copy and paste this script into the Cloud Shell.
 It'll do 3 things;
 1. Create a resource group called K8S in eastus.
 1. Create a ACS cluster with a few specific options set.
-You don't have to provide half of these, but i quite like the new B and Dv3 series - so we're setting that up.
+You don't have to provide half of these, but i quite like the new B- so we're setting that up.
 The default would have been a D2_V2 VM for both agent and master VM's that get created.
 It also would have been 3 agents, but 1 is enough for the time being.

     ```
 az group create --name K8s --location eastus
-    az acs create --orchestrator-type kubernetes --resource-group K8s --name K8sCluster --generate-ssh-keys --agent-count=1 --agent-vm-size=Standard_D2s_v3 --agent-osdisk-size=32 --agent-storage-profile=ManagedDisks --master-vm-size=Standard_B1s
+az acs create --orchestrator-type kubernetes --resource-group K8s --name K8sCluster --generate-ssh-keys --agent-count=1 --agent-vm-size=Standard_D2_v2 --agent-osdisk-size=32 --agent-storage-profile=ManagedDisks --master-vm-size=Standard_B1s
 az acs kubernetes get-credentials --resource-group=K8s --name=K8sCluster
+zip -q -9 -j ~/clouddrive/sshkeys-$(date +%F).zip ~/.ssh/*
     ```

 This takes about 10 minutes to provision.
 So guess what, that video from step 0 that you didn't watch - go watch it now!
 If you actually watched it in Step 0, treat yourself - go watch it again...
 And remember, always read ahead :)